You will never know your limits unless you push yourself to the maximum.

 - Play with pets

 Playing with your cat or dog or even goldfish is such a stress buster, I feel.
 Pets give you unconditional happiness, they make you laugh, make you smile and fill you with joy.
-Also it is not a time waste as it doesn’t take long to spend time with your pets, just be there.
+Also, it is not a time waster as it doesn’t take long to spend time with your pets, just be there.

 - Burst bubbles in bubble wrap